EdidiongEsu/EdidiongEsu/README.md

 # Hi there 👋.
 I am Edidiong.
 #### I am a Data Scientist and Business Intelligence Analyst with experience working on a variety of data projects.
-I am currently a Business Intellignce Lead for Dreamworks where I am using a data first approach to maximize the revenue capacitty of the internal sales channels.
+I am currently a Data Analyst for Leadway Pensure where I am using a data first approach to optimize and improve customer experience.

 ## **👨‍💻 Top Technologies**